GeneralGuy4872/iwannaflycurses/README.md

 NEWS (and Olds)
 ---------------

+As of 28/10/2019, major changes to some of the oldest portions of the outline are underway. these changes need to be propogated through the entire project, and will result in major inconsistancies until finished. once they are, work will begin twords the renderer, then a shakedown test program for the camera, movement, and srolling. once the shakedown test program begins the debug-compile-debug phase, dev state will be advanced to Prealpha proper.

 During Alpha, the project will be optemized for Devuan Linux, however, there are (theoretically) no distro-dependent elements, and the code should